timchen119/tpm2-toolbox/README.md

 # Notice

-Currently (2019-09-11) the latest stable release of tpm2-tools is 4.0, If you would like to get the latest master branch of tpm2-tools, please use the following commands:
+The latest stable channel of tpm2-toolbox includes tpm2-tools 4.0.x,
+The edge channel always includes the latest master branch of tpm2-tools, please use the following commands to install:

 ```bash
 $ sudo snap install tpm2-toolbox --edge